 People lived in Aladdin City through the 1930's.
 There was a packing house on the outside of town that kept people employed.

 Aladdin City died a slow death.
+One of the Aladdin houses was moved to nearby Goulds.
 By 1960 almost everyone had moved out.

 |A man stands in front of an abandoned house in 1960.
 This looks like the side of the Santiago model (see below).|